Resource-efficient quantum correlation measurements via multicopy neural network methods: Theoretical Framework

-To determine the quantum correlations for a two--qubit system described by the density matrix $\hat{\rho}$, we perform a series of controlled interference measurements on multiple copies of that state.
-This approach is analogous to Hong--Ou--Mandel~\cite{PhysRevLett.59.2044} interference, where interference between identical particles is observed, and the underlying quantum correlations are revealed.
-In our case, by observing the interference between multiple copies of a quantum system, obtained from carefully designed projection measurements, we can determine key properties of quantum correlation without the need for full state reconstruction.
+The multicopy measurement approach provides an alternative path to accessing nonlinear properties of quantum states without performing full state reconstruction.
+The key insight is that certain nonlinear functions of density matrix elements can be directly measured by performing joint measurements on multiple copies of the state.
+These measurements extract information about local unitary invariants, which are sufficient to determine important quantum correlation properties.
+In the following sections, we provide a detailed description of the measurement protocol, explaining both the theoretical foundation and a practical implementation on NISQ devices.
+A theoretical approach to multicopy measurement is presented in~\cite{PhysRevA.95.022331,PhysRevA.97.012107}.
+It enables the determination of certain nonlinear functions of quantum states (including measures of entanglement) without requiring a full state reconstruction.
+This approach is based on the observation of local unitary invariants, which can be expressed using measurements on multiple copies of the quantum state.
+With these invariants, it is possible to determine measures of entanglement.
+The real implementation of multicopy measurements on NISQ devices involves several challenges, such as creating and verifying multiple identical copies of a quantum state, performing reliable joint measurements, processing noisy measurement results, and identifying the optimal subset of measurements for specific properties.
+Our approach provides a solution for measuring nonlinear quantum properties that are not directly accessible by single-copy measurements.
+We present a multicopy measurement protocol that determines the values of quantum correlations without requiring full state reconstruction.
+To determine the quantum correlations for a two-qubit system described by the density matrix $\hat{\rho}$, we perform a series of controlled interference measurements on multiple copies of that state.
+This approach is analogous to Hong-Ou-Mandel~\cite{PhysRevLett.59.2044} interference, where interference between identical particles is observed, the underlying quantum correlations are revealed.
+In our case, by observing the interference between multiple copies of a quantum system, obtained from carefully designed projection measurements, we can determine key properties of quantum correlation without the need for a full state reconstruction.
 Recent experimental advances have demonstrated the measurement of quantum correlations without requiring full state tomography~\cite{Abo2023, Jirakova2021}, which aligns with our approach of using limited measurements to determine key quantum properties.